Koko-66/teaze/README.md

 The _Manage questions_ page can be accessed from the link in the card on the _Home_ page or via the Menu at the top of the page.

-In the _Manage questions_ page the admin user sees a list of questions with their basic details and can filter them by category and quiz, and search by text that might show in the question text.
+In the _Manage questions_ page the admin user sees a list of questions with their basic details, which are by default hidden to take less space on the page, and can filter them by category and quiz, and search by text that might show in the question text.
 Filtering options are collapsed by default to make the page cleaner but are easily accessible at the top of the page.

 Filter optons<br>
 <img src="https://github.com/Koko-66/teaze/blob/main/static/data/manage_question_filters.png" width="500">